 Some of these brokers are scalables, which means that they can increase the capacity of the service with the increase in load.
-The strategies for expanding the service are [4, 18]:

-- clustering: ability to share the service across several servers or cores.
-This is the solution of ActiveMQ, HiveMQ and RabbitMQ.. - bridging: the messages are delivered to other brokers when the processing time exceeds a maximum limit.
-This is the solution of HiveMQ, Mosquitto, IBM MQ.

-For example hivemg and emgx are scalables, whereas akiro is not.
+The strategies for expanding the service are clustering, or the ability to share the service across several servers or cores, and bridging, where the messages are delivered to other brokers when the processing time exceeds a maximum limit [4, 16].
+For example hivemq and emqx are scalables, whereas mosquitto is not.

 In this work, the results obtained from three experiments carried out under different conditions are presented in order to quantify the performance of the eight MQTT brokers chosen.
-The performance evaluation considers the latency (time elapsed between the delivery of a message and its reception), the reliability (ability to deliver all received messages, without message loss), and the regularity (ability to handle all the messages with similar delays).
+The performance evaluation considers the latency (time elapsed between the delivery of a message and its reception) and the reliability (ability to deliver all received messages, without message loss).
 The goal is to determine the most suitable broker to be used in the communication between a nanosatellite and the land terminal.

 The main contribution of the present work is to compare the performance of some brokers not mentioned in the references cited (such as ioticos and akiro) making the appropriate tests for the project for which the selected broker will be used.
-This work is a revised and extended version of the short paper [24].